 In the Group's financial statements, all assets, liabilities and transactions of Group entities with a functional currency other than GBP are translated into GBP upon consolidation.
-The functional currencies of the subsidiary he lease term of 10 years and 5 years and 5 years years entities in the Group have remained unchanged during the reporting period.
+The functional currencies of the subsidiary entities in the Group have remained unchanged during the reporting period.
 Due to the nature of the setup of the German branch as a sales and marketing centre for Tristel Solutions Limited, the functional currency of this branch is considered to be sterling.